-1 semester, 1 credit \Fine Art Credit-

-Project Based Learning Course
+1 semester, 1 credit Fine Art Credit-Project Based Learning Course - Scan the above QR Code for details.

 This course will emphasize the application of art principles in planning and designing aesthetically pleasing living environments for individuals and families.
 Students will learn to identify architecture styles, decorating periods, and color schemes.
 Other topics that may be addressed are the elements and principles of design as they apply to interior decorating and furnishing an apartment.
 Student's social security number is required to receive vocational funding for this class.
 Counts as a Fine Art credit for the AHD.
 Student's social security number is required to receive vocational funding for this class.